How to Get a Kentucky Alcohol Server License: Updated Guide

 What is a Kentucky Alcohol Server License?

-A Kentucky Alcohol Server License (also called a Kentucky Alcohol Server Certification) is a state-required training credential that allows individuals to legally serve alcohol at bars, restaurants, and other establishments.
+A Kentucky Alcohol Server License (also called a Kentucky Alcohol Server Certification) is a credential recognized in Kentucky for individuals to serve alcohol at bars, restaurants, and other establishments.

 This license ensures that alcohol servers: